 Privacy Notice - Council Tax

-The information on the Council Tax database about you may also be shared with other departments of the Council for the purposes that the Council is required to fulfil by law.
+The information held on the Council Tax database about you may also be shared with Government agencies (where the Council is legally required to do so) or other departments of the Council for the purposes that the Council is required to fulfil by law.
+This may include sharing your information with the Council’s Housing Department in order to facilitate the identification and bringing back into use of empty dwellings as allowed by Schedule 2, paragraph 18A of the Local Government Finance Act 1992 and for the purposes of Parts 1-4 of the Housing Act 2004 (Housing Conditions, Licensing of Houses in Multiple Occupation, Selective Licensing of Other Residential Accommodation, and Additional Controls).
 The personal information shall be stored for as long as the Council is required to maintain Council Tax records that are linked to the 1993 Council Tax bands.
 You have a legal right to request from the Council access to and rectification of personal data.
 The Council will only process your information for the purposes for which the information is collected.
 The Council will not transfer your personal information outside of the European Economic Area (EEA).

 Test Valley Borough Council is the Data Controller for the purposes of data protection legislation.
 The Data Protection Officer is Mrs Karen Dunn In the event that you wish to complain or contact the Council regarding any aspects of how your information is handled please direct your complaints or queries to: The Data Protection Officer by email at DPO@testvalley.gov.uk, or by post at Beech Hurst, Weyhill Road, Andover, Hampshire, SP10 3AJ.
 You also have the right to complain to the Information Commissioner https://ico.org.uk/